 - It is not possible to downgrade a cluster.

-What this means for customers is that if they don’t update their clusters before the removal of the next EOL’d version, they risk not to be able to upgrade after the removal of the next deprecated version.
+This means that if customers do not update their clusters before the removal of the next EOL version, they risk not being able to upgrade after the removal of the next deprecated version.

-This would imply a serious problem, since their only alternative would be to create a new cluster and migrate the workload over from the old one, as an upgrade would not be possible (given that this would require upgrading two versions at once).
+This would imply a serious problem as their only alternative would be to create a new cluster and migrate the workload from the old one as upgrading would not be possible (since it would require upgrading two versions at once).

-To overcome this issue, we need to actively force upgrade clusters running on an already EOL’d Kubernetes version, before removing the next deprecated version.
+To overcome this issue, we need to actively force customers to upgrade clusters running on an EOL Kubernetes version, before we remove the next deprecated version.